Struggle and success

 Since first writing about Robert & Elizabeth Bjork’s concept of ‘desirable difficulties‘ back in 2013, I’ve thought a lot about what the phrase means and how best to explain it.
 The sorts of difficulties the Bjorks have studied are designed to reduce performance during instruction in order to increase retention and transfer over the longer term.
 These desirable difficulties include allowing students to forget some of the material covered before it’s reintroduced (spacing) mixing up different content in order to prevent students developing the illusion of knowledge (interleaving) asking questions about material which has already been covered rather than restudying it in order to prevent students developing a false sense of familiarity and fluency (retrieval practice) varying the conditions in which instruction takes place in order to prevent contextual cues from building up and making it harder for students to transfer what they’ve learned to new contexts (variation) and progressively reducing the frequency and quantity of feedback given in order to prevent students from becoming dependent on external sources of expertise.

 Struggle is worthwhile because it’s the only way in which we improve.
-When we stop struggling we reach a plateau beyond which we don’t improve.
+When we stop struggling we reach a plateau beyond which we stop improving.
 We may think we’re getting better, but we’re probably just becomingly increasingly confident.
 Developing mastery or expertise requires concentration; we must think about what we’re doing.
 As soon as we’re able to perform a task on autopilot, we’re no longer learning.

 The problem is that struggling isn’t much fun.
 Most people prefer the feeling of being able to fluently perform a task at a lower level of expertise than pushing themselves to be better.
 If students just struggle this is probably undesirable.
 If students struggle too much, or too soon, this will also be undesirable.
 Struggle is, I think, only desirable after success has been encoded.
 What I mean by this is that most students will find it demotivating to struggle at something if they see little hope of success, but if they have a clear mental representation of what success looks and feels like, they’re more likely to persevere in the face of difficulty.